Was I just too fucked up

 droning down on top of me.

-I do my best to calm down alone
+I do my best to calm

 in my knee high black boots and